steelinside/rel-nofollow-checkbox/source/readme.txt

   text-decoration: underline;
 }

-= Where is the options? =
+= Where is the options, dude? =
 Sorry, no options.
-If you'll need more checkboxes, than dig into the code of wplink.min.js
+If you'll need more checkboxes, than dig into the code of wplink.min.js.